 Bertrand, the youngest of five third-generation siblings, spent ten years working with his father before taking over the running of the firm in 1992.
 Enthusiastic, warm-hearted and passionately interested in art and gastronomy, he shares with his forebears an insatiable curiosity about the talents of his era; he has introduced artistic collaborations with some of the leading names in interior decoration, including florist Christian Tortu, interior designer Alberto Pinto, and artist Hyppolite Romain.
 His passion for cooking soon led him to forge links with the world of gastronomy and form partnerships with great Michelin-starred chefs such as Thomas Keller and Anne-Sophie Pic.
 On meeting Mariela a new world opened up before him: that of fashion.
 The history of the Raynaud family continues…

-The Arcturus Group is among the world’s leading providers of high-quality design products for tables, kitchens and living spaces both in private homes and in the restaurant and hotel industry.
+Raynaud is part of the Arcturus Group which is among the world’s leading providers of high-quality design products for tables, kitchens and living spaces both in private homes and in the restaurant and hotel industry.

-It includes the premium porcelain brand Rosenthal, the luxury brand Rosenthal meets Versace, the traditional brand Hutschenreuther and the young design brands Thomas and Arzberg.
+It includes other premium brands such as Rosenthal, the luxury brand Rosenthal meets Versace, the traditional brand Hutschenreuther and the young design brands Thomas and Arzberg.
 For cutlery, stainless-steel accessories, excellent silverware as well as professional cooking utensils and food service, the Group comprises the Italian brands Paderno, Arthur Krupp and Sambonet.
 In 2015, the already extensive portfolio has been rounded off with the brand Ercuis, a prestigious French silversmith, and the famous Limoges-based porcelain manufacturer Raynaud.

 Arcturus focuses on its customers and their needs, creating unique concepts for the table, kitchen and interior.
 With more than 1,300 employees, the Group is globally active and has offices in Italy, Germany, France, USA and China.